 DEN 127.
-Dental Nutrition2 credit hours

-22.5 lecture - 22.5 lab hours Fulfills core elements: 7.16
+Dental Nutrition2 credit hours Prerequisite: Admission to the Dental Assisting Program 22.5 lecture - 22.5 lab hours

 This course is designed to give dental assisting students an in depth awareness of nutrition and preventive dentistry.
 The etiology, prevention, and control of dental caries, and oral hygiene instructions are emphasized.